 The reading will change as the rate of charge changes (with engine speed, for example), but if the voltmeter reads at 9 volts or below, your instrument panel and other systems may shut down.
-The DIC will read LOW VOLTAGE when your Corvette is at 10 volts or below.
+The Driver Information Center (DIC) will read LOW VOLTAGE when your vehicle is at 10 volts or below.
 Have it checked right away.
 Driving with the voltmeter reading at 10 volts or below could drain your battery and disable your vehicle.